 The JCB betting method is the most common form of payment you’ve never heard of.
 JCB stands for Japan Credit Bureau, which means that, yes, this is a credit card we’re talking about.
 There is almost no difference from JCB to more well-known issuers such as American Express, Visa and Mastercard.
 The main contrast: JCB cards aren’t as widely accepted.
 But this doesn’t mean they’re not readily available.
-There are plenty of JCB betting sites.
-They have to.
+There are plenty of JCB betting sites offering this great depositing option.
 JCB touts more than 80 million different customers across their score of credit card options.
 And we’ve got the lowdown on how to fund your own sports-betting account with one.

 This deep dive into JCB betting sites will cover: